Trump is checked for lower leg swelling and diagnosed with a common condition in older adults

 She said during her press briefing that her disclosure of Trump's medical checkup was meant to dispel recent speculation about the 79-year-old president's health.
 Nonetheless, the announcement was notable given that the Republican president has routinely kept secret basic facts about his health.

 Trump in April had a comprehensive physical exam with more than a dozen medical specialists.
 The three-page report released then by the White House did not include a finding of chronic venous insufficiency.
-At the time, Trump's doctor determined that the president's joints and muscles had a full range of motion, with normal blood flow and no swelling.
+At the time, Trump's doctor, Sean Barbabella, determined that the president's joints and muscles had a full range of motion, with normal blood flow and no swelling.

 Leavitt did not say when Trump first noticed the swelling in his lower legs.
 As part of the president’s routine medical care and out of an “abundance of caution,” she said he had a “comprehensive exam” that included vascular, lower extremity and ultrasound testing.